ioan-chera/eureka-editor/README.txt

 RUNNING

-You can run Eureka from the command line, or it can be run from the desktop menu (if your OS handles .desktop files the same way as Debian does).
+You can run Eureka from the command line, or it can be run from the desktop menu (if your OS handles .desktop files as per the XDG specs).
 Eureka will need to be able to find an IWAD to run, and the easiest way is to copy one to this directory:

    ~/.eureka/iwads